pdelfino/nyxt-config/README.md

 ## Do you recommend other configuration files?

 Yes.
 Artyom Bologov (@aartake) has a more thorough and complex [config file](https://github.com/aartaka/nyxt-config).
 In addition, you can also check out John Mercouris (@jmercouris) [config files](https://discourse.atlas.engineer/t/my-lightweight-configuration/47/6) directly from the Nyxt community forum.
+Both of them are from the developer team.
+Actually, John is one of the co-founders of the project.

-There is an especific tag on the discourse forum named **configuration exposè** just to showcase [config files](https://discourse.atlas.engineer/c/nyxt/configuration-expose/8).
+On Nyxt's forum, there is even an especific tag for posts about config files called [**configuration exposè**](https://discourse.atlas.engineer/c/nyxt/configuration-expose/8).
 May the power of Nyxt be with you :)